snarfed/granary/README.md

 Facebook [used to](https://developers.facebook.com/blog/post/225/) [officially](https://developers.facebook.com/blog/post/2009/08/05/streamlining-the-open-stream-apis/) [support](https://groups.google.com/forum/#!topic/activity-streams/-b0LmeUExXY) ActivityStreams, but that's also dead.

 There are a number of products that download your social network data, normalize it, and let you query and visualize it.
 [SocialSafe](http://socialsafe.net/) is one, although the SSL certificate is currently out of date.
 [ThinkUp](http://web.archive.org/web/20161108212106/http://www.thinkup.com/) was an open source product, but shuttered on 18 July 2016.
 There's also the lifelogging/lifestream aggregator vein of projects that pull data from multiple source sites.
 [Storytlr](https://github.com/storytlr/storytlr) is a good example.
-It doesn't include Facebook, Google+, or Instagram, but does include a number of smaller source sites.
+It doesn't include Facebook, or Instagram, but does include a number of smaller source sites.
 There are lots of others, e.g. the [Lifestream WordPress plugin](http://www.enthropia.com/labs/wp-lifestream/).
 Unfortunately, these are generally aimed at end users, not developers, and don't usually expose libraries or REST APIs.

 On the open source side, there are many related projects. [php-mf2-shim](https://github.com/indieweb/php-mf2-shim) adds [microformats2](http://microformats.org/wiki/microformats2) to Facebook and Twitter's raw HTML. [sockethub](https://github.com/sockethub/sockethub) is a similar "polyglot" approach, but more focused on writing than reading.

 Changelog
 ---
+### 2.0 - unreleased
+_Breaking change_: drop Google+ since [it shuts down in March](https://developers.google.com/+/api-shutdown).
+Notably, this removes the `googleplus` module.

 ### 1.15 - 2019-02-28
 * Add RSS 2.0 output! ([#124](https://github.com/snarfed/granary/issues/124))
 * All silos: